LexLadiesCode/SublimeTextGistPlugin/README.md

     1. In a Terminal, `cd ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User` -- this directory may be different if you are using a different version of Sublime Text
     1. `ln -s ~/code/lexladiescode/SublimeTextGistPlugin/gist-creator.py .` -- the first path will change based on where you have the repository checked out
     1. `ln -s ~/code/lexladiescode/SublimeTextGistPlugin/Context.sublime-menu .` to link the contextual menu
-1. Open the console in Sublime Text via View->Show Console.
-1. Enter `view.run_command('gist_creator')` in the Sublime Text console and hit Enter.
+1. Right-click in Sublime Text to open a menu and click the 'Create a Github Gist' command.

+### On Windows

+1. Open your Windows menu, find Command Prompt, right-click, and choose Run as Administrator
+1. In the Command Prompt enter commands like these, but replace `D:\Users\jbonewit\Documents\GitHub` with the path to where you cloned this repository:

+    mklink "%APPDATA%\Sublime Text 2\Packages\User\gist-creator.py" "D:\Users\jbonewit\Documents\GitHub\SublimeTextGistPlugin\gist-creator.py"
+    mklink "%APPDATA%\Sublime Text 2\Packages\User\Context.sublime-menu" "D:\Users\jbonewit\Documents\GitHub\SublimeTextGistPlugin\Context.sublime-menu"

-1. Or, right click to open the contextual menu and click the 'Hello World' command.
+1. Right-click in Sublime Text to open a menu and click the 'Create a Github Gist' command.